asflierl/sglicko2/README.md

 ### Usage

-Here's a simple, runnable example on how the library can be used:
+Here's a simple, runnable example on how the library can be used.
+You can [experiment with it right in your browser (using Scastie)](https://scastie.scala-lang.org/asflierl/Rh8aKj7aTNapEE163WYyHA).

 ```scala
 import sglicko2._, EitherOnePlayerWinsOrItsADraw._